Southern California Edison: Creek Fire (2017)

 The Creek Fire was a wildfire that burned in Los Angeles from December 5, 2017 to January 9, 2018.
 It destroyed 123 structures.

 Initially, scrutiny fell on the Los Angeles Department of Water and Power (LADWP) for causing the fire, and they were sued by over 300 fire victims and the federal government.
 However, it was discovered during the litigation process that at the time of the initial investigation, SCE had provided incomplete data.
 Specifically, SCE had provided data for its equipment on December 4 but not December 5 (the day the fire started), and the new data for December 5 revealed that an electrical fault had taken place at the time that the Creek Fire started.
-In light of this new data, a federal investigator concluded that the Creek Fire had been caused by SCE’s equipment.
+In light of this new data, a federal investigator concluded that the Creek Fire had been caused by SCE's equipment.
 The federal government is currently suing SCE for both causing the fire and withholding evidence.
 The government also alleges that SCE violated the agreement they made following the 1996 Calabasas fire and intentionally pinned the blame on the LADWP.
 SCE denies all of these allegations, including that they started the fire, claiming that the only reason they provided data for the wrong day was because of a mistake made by one of their employees early in the process.

 Thomas Fire

 The Thomas Fire (Note: There were initially two fires that started on the same day: the Thomas Fire, and the Koenigstein Fire.
 The two fires merged that night and are collectively known as the Thomas Fire.) was a wildfire that burned in Ventura County and Santa Barbara from December 2017 to January 2018.
 It destroyed over 1,000 structures and killed two people, as well as destabilized the soil, which led to mudflows in Montecito that killed 23 people and destroyed over 100 homes.
-An official investigation concluded that Edison’s equipment was responsible for starting both the Koenigstein Fire and the Thomas Fire.
+An official investigation concluded that Edison's equipment was responsible for starting both the Koenigstein Fire and the Thomas Fire.
 Edison paid over $2.7 billion in settlements related to the fire and mudslides.

-On January 30, 2025, the California Public Utilities Commission (CPUC) unanimously approved SCE’s request to raise their rates to cover over $1.6 billion in payments made to Thomas Fire victims.
-This was opposed by numerous residents of Los Angeles, who argued that customers who had already been affected by wildfires should not have to bear responsibility for Edison’s mistakes, and that the decision would fail to hold Edison accountable and lead to further inaction on their part.
+On January 30, 2025, the California Public Utilities Commission (CPUC) unanimously approved SCE's request to raise their rates to cover over $1.6 billion in payments made to Thomas Fire victims.
+This was opposed by numerous residents of Los Angeles, who argued that customers who had already been affected by wildfires should not have to bear responsibility for Edison's mistakes, and that the decision would fail to hold Edison accountable and lead to further inaction on their part.
 Seven state legislators (Note: Ben Allen, John Harabedian, Jacqui Irwin, Monique Limón, Sasha Renée Pérez, Pilar Schiavo, and Henry Stern.) also wrote a letter to the head of the CPUC expressing opposition to the rate hike.
-In return, Edison asserted that while the fire had been caused by their equipment, they had not been negligent in causing the fire, and they would spread the costs over 30 years to minimize the financial impact on customers.
+In return, Edison asserted that they would spread the costs over 30 years to minimize the financial impact on customers.